 I guess is to have a daily routine.
 COVID-19 is the most uncertain thing anyone has to face in a short period of time and giving yourself a routine is actually pretty useful.
 I usually go out to have my daily walks after I wake up and get a cup of coffee.
 That has been the only thing that makes me excited about the new day.
 It’s the most normal of things I tried not to take for granted.

 However, my sleep schedule is so messed up though, not going to lie.
-I’ve been sleeping at 5am almost every night and it’s pretty shit because it’s becoming winter here so the sun goes down earlier which makes me even more sad.
+I’ve been sleeping at 5am almost every night and it’s pretty shit because it’s becoming winter here so the sun goes down earlier which makes me even sadder.
 But I’m trying to wake up and not nap during the day!

-Also, I tried to have a to-do list because university is getting crazy right now.
+Also, I tried to have a to-do list because the university is getting crazy right now.
 With all the deadlines as I approach the final part of the semester.
 It is hard to get things done when you’re always home but it’s even harder when you have a bunch of shit to do piling up.
-I learn that having a to-do list really sets yourself up to focus and not make you overwhelming of all the shit you need to do.
+I learn that having a to-do list really sets yourself up to focus and not make you overwhelming with all the shit you need to do.
 I learn from watching this video.

 Also, if you are suffering from mental illness.
 Don’t be afraid to seek help.
 And do not stop taking medication if you’re on it.
 There are still therapists who are available online and through the phone.
 I personally was advised to make an appointment because of how much I struggle to cope with this but I cancelled last minute.
 This is because I want to try to work on myself, by myself first.
 Of course, this is not the case with everyone.
 So don’t take this lightly.
 Anxiety is very real and it’s very normal in this time.
 Even mentally healthy people are struggling.